GeorgeMac/idicon/cmd/idicon/README.md

 =========================

 The command is mostly just a proof of concept.
-It outputs both a couple of complementary RGBA colours and a printed representation of the identicon.
+It doesn’t currently support all the configurable parameters provided by the library.

 ### Printing to terminal

-For example `idicon print GeorgeMac` produces the following:
+For example `idicon print GeorgeMac` produces an ASCII representation like the following:

 ```
-Colours [{110 161 255 255}, {255 177 113 255}]
 -++++-
 ++++++
 ------